 DANGEROUS WHEN EXPOSED TO HEAT OR BY CHEMICAL REACTION WITH OXIDIZERS.
 MODERATE EXPLOSION HAZARD BY CHEMICAL REACTION OR ON CONTACT WITH ORGANIC MATERIALS.
 MAY EXPLODE OR IGNITE FROM FRICTION, ON IMPACT, OR IN CONTACT WITH OXIDIZERS.
 COMBUSTION BY-PRODUCTS INCLUDE OXIDES OF PHOSPHORUS, PHOSPHINE (FLAMMABLE AND TOXIC GAS), AND PHOSPHORIC ACID IF WATER IS PRESENT.
 MAY DECOMPOSE TO THE MORE HAZARDOUS YELLOW / WHITE PHOSPHORUS AT 554°F (290°C).

-APPROXIMATE LOCATIONS OF SUBTANCES AND VESSELS REFERED TO IN APPLICATION.
+APPROXIMATE LOCATIONS OF SUBSTANCES AND VESSELS REFERRED TO IN APPLICATION.

 B= FORMALDEHYDE, RED PHOSPHORUS-PHOSPHORIC ACID MIXTURE